foxpoint-se/eel/README.md

    ```
 1. Reboot

+### GNSS serial ports

+- On Ålen we use `/dev/ttyUSB1`.
+- On Tvålen we use `/dev/ttyUSB0`.

+Can't remember why this is the case.

 ## Notes on running `motor` node

 `GPIO.setup()` will probably raise a runtime error saying `Not running on an RPi`.
 Do this to resolve: